pjferg/R_perf_mgmt/Preparation/Preparation.md

 value of your variable of interest shows up in your data set.

-If you run the following chunk of code, you will get a density plot for the variable GameTotalDistance\_km.
+If you run the following chunk of code, you will get a density plot for the variable `GameTotalDistance_km`.
 This plot captures the full distribution, rather than just a subet of the distribution’s ‘moments’ (.e.g, mean, variance, etc.):